Home » Blog » Music Teachers Tips » Ideas and Techniques » 10 Tips to Integrate Music Reading into Every Elementary Music Class

 Terri Lloyd is a former elementary music teacher with over 25 years of experience.
 She holds a Bachelor of Music, a Master of Science in Education, and a Technology Certificate in Instructional Design.

-She is currently active in music education through blogging, workshops, and curriculum development.
+Terri is active in music education through blogging, presenting and attending workshops, and curriculum development.
 She serves on the music staff at her church and volunteers for an after-school children’s program.
 Terri is an active musician in the community, performing in a local Big Band, pit orchestras, and various events.

 More Ways to Connect – Instagram, Facebook, YouTube.